-The Murder Mystery Weekend at the Fleetwood Arms Hotel takes on a literal meaning when one of the guests is found dead, apparently from a heavy blow to the head.
+The Murder Mystery Weekend at the Fleetwood Arms Hotel is thrown into chaos when one of the guests is murdered.

 Caution: This book contains references to adult sexual behaviour.